Evauts/SC1015-Project-B124-Team-1/README.md

 1) gender [Male / Female]
 2) age [0.08-80]
 3) hypertension [0,1] (0 - False, 1 - True)
-    ''(Hypertension is a medical condition in which the blood pressure in the arteries is persistently elevated.)''
+    `(Hypertension is a medical condition in which the blood pressure in the arteries is persistently elevated.)`
 4) heart_disease [0,1] (0 - False, 1 - True)
 5) smoking_history [No info, never, not current, former, ever, current] 'No info - No information regarding smoking history'